Elisa-DS/100-days-of-code/log.md

 ### Day 3: 09 of June, 2019

 **Today's Progress**: I've been reading the book; "Learn Python 3 the Hard Way"- I've dowloaded the PDF of this book .
+I'm also trying to understand better how works Github, I'm spending many hours reading about it.

 **Thoughts** According to the author - Zed A. Shaw:
 This book’s job is to teach you the three most essential skills that a beginning programmer needs to